Kristina01111000/Drws_site/README.md

-	Make slide for the wellness self check -> when it is finalized, picture is done Add new wellness self check pdf to the page add the lines that Dr W is going to send about the score
+	Make slide for the wellness self check -> when it is finalized, picture is done Add new wellness self check pdf to the page add the lines that Dr W is going to send about the score When app is ready it goes under the programs page correct?

 make sure the pdfs all look good on the site make sure that it updates correctly